-The Tap Room displayed some other larger steins shown on the right and below, with views of both the front and sides.
-The pewter stein to the right is about 4 liters in size and illustrates a different large image and portrait image on three sides.
+A large pewter stein from the Tap Room, about 4 liters in size, illustrates different images and a portrait on three sides.
 It also has a decorative clasp attached to the lid.
 Unfortunately, it does not contain any legible markings for better identification.